gentjankolicaj/jdev/README.md

 # jdev

-Mirror repository of a collection of maven modules for assistance in SDLC.
+Mirror repository of a collection of maven modules for assistance in java SDLC.

 ## Modules :